XiankeQiang/AdaptiveSplitFederatedLearning/README.md

 ### The socket setting: https://github.com/Minki-Kim95/Federated-Learning-and-Split-Learning-with-raspberry-pi

 ## Reference
-### For more detail information of SFL in VEC, you can see in this paper.
+### For more information of SFL in VEC, you can see in this paper.
 ```
 @inproceedings{Qiang2024AdaptiveAP,
   title={Adaptive and Parallel Split Federated Learning in Vehicular Edge Computing},